algbio/themisto/README.md

   -i, --index-prefix arg  The index prefix that was given to the build
                           command.
-      --unitigs-out arg   Output filename for the unitigs in FASTA format (optional). (default: "")
+      --fasta-out arg     Output filename for the unitigs in FASTA format (optional). (default: "")
       --gfa-out arg       Output the unitig graph in GFA1 format (optional). (default: "")